Mozambican Civil War: Military stalemate

-By the end of the 1980s RENAMO, whilst incapable of capturing or securing any large cities, was still able to move freely in rural areas and attack smaller settlements at will.
+By the end of the 1980s RENAMO, whilst incapable of capturing or securing any large cities, was still able to move freely in rural areas and attack smaller settlements.
 FRELIMO retained control of larger urban areas and the corridors, but was unable to effectively protect the countryside from RENAMO attacks.
 FRELIMO was also unable to pin down RENAMO and force it into more direct conventional warfare.

-On 19 October 1986, President Machel died when his presidential aircraft crashed near South Africa's border under mysterious circumstances.
+On 19 October 1986, President Machel died after his presidential aircraft crashed near South Africa's border under disputed circumstances.
 A South African sponsored investigation concluded that the crash was caused by errors made by the flight crew, a conclusion that was not universally accepted.
 Subsequent investigations have failed to reach a conclusion and the accident remains surrounded by conspiracy theories claiming that South Africa was responsible for the crash.
 Machel's successor was Joaquim Alberto Chissano, who had served as foreign minister from 1975 until Machel's death.
-Chissano continued Machel's policies of expanding Mozambique's international ties, particularly the country's links with the West, and starting programs of internal economic and military reforms.
+Chissano continued Machel's policies of expanding Mozambique's international ties, particularly the country's links with the West, and enacted economic and military reforms.

-During the war, hundreds of thousands of people died from famine, particularly the devastating famine of 1984.
-The famine was attributable to the weather conditions at the time but was significantly worsened by the conflict between RENAMO and FRELIMO.
+During the war, hundreds of thousands of people died from famine, particularly during the devastating famine of 1984.
+The famine, caused by adverse weather conditions, was significantly worsened by the conflict between RENAMO and FRELIMO.